 Students are not to bring these items to school (cell phones or electronic devices).
-If for a special reason, these have no right to privacy as to the content contained on any cell phones and other electronic communication devices that have been confiscated.
+If for a special reason, these devices are required in a class, permission from the principal must be obtained before bringing the devices to school.
+Unauthorized electronic devices will be taken and secured in the office to be picked up by the student's parents.
+Students have no right to privacy as to the content contained on any cell phones and other electronic communication devices that have been confiscated.
 These items should not be taken on school-sponsored trips unless permission has been granted by the principal.